Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 infrastructure, such as the recorded position of utility lines or pipes below a street, to displaying waypoints for navigation.

-The AR toolkit component is comprised of one class: `ArcGISArView`.
-This is a subclass of `QQuickItem`, which contains the functionality needed to display an AR experience in your application. `ArcGISArView` uses ARKit (iOS) or ARCore (Android) augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the Runtime SDK's `SceneView`.
-The `ArcGISArView` is responsible for starting and managing an ARKit or ARCore session. `ArcGISArView` also uses a `LocationDataSource` for getting an initial GPS location when continuous GPS tracking is required.
+The AR toolkit component includes the `ArcGISArView` class, a subclass of `QQuickItem`, which contains the functionality your app needs to display an AR experience. `ArcGISArView` uses ARKit (iOS) or
+ARCore (Android) augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the Runtime SDK's `SceneView` class.
+The `ArcGISArView` class is responsible for starting and managing an ARKit or ARCore session. `ArcGISArView` also uses a `LocationDataSource` class for getting an initial GPS location when continuous GPS tracking is required.

 For details about using ARKit, please refer to [Apple's documentation](https://developer.apple.com/augmented-reality).
 For ARCore, please refer to [Google's documentation](https://developers.google.com/ar/).

-ArcGIS Runtime SDK 100.6 for Qt 100.6 is required to use this toolkit component.
+ArcGIS Runtime SDK 100.6 for Qt is required to use this toolkit component.

 ### Features of the AR toolkit component